Unrealized Impact: The Case for Diversity, Equity, and Inclusion

-Unrealized Impact: The Case for Diversity, Equity, and Inclusion (DEI) is a groundbreaking study of DEI in organizations across the education sector, slated for release June 2017.
+Unrealized Impact: The Case for Diversity, Equity, and Inclusion (DEI) is a groundbreaking study of DEI in organizations across the education sector.
+The report, written by Xiomara Padamsee and Becky Crowe, is slated for release in summer 2017.

-The idea for this forthcoming study arose from conversations among Bellwether Education Partners, Chan Zuckerberg Initiative, Charles and Lynn Schusterman Family Foundation, NewSchools Venture Fund, Raikes Foundation, and Walton Family Foundation.
-We all recognized that lack of data on DEI is inhibiting efforts to advance DEI across the field, and we wanted to collectively contribute to knowledge across our field while making a bold statement about the importance of moving from research to action to impact.
+The idea for this forthcoming study arose from conversations among the authors, Chan Zuckerberg Initiative, Charles and Lynn Schusterman Family Foundation, NewSchools Venture Fund, Raikes Foundation, and Walton Family Foundation.
+They recognized that lack of data on DEI is inhibiting efforts to advance DEI across the field, and wanted to collectively contribute to knowledge across the field while making a bold statement about the importance of moving from research to action to impact.

 What are the goals of this project?

 This study is designed to deepen understanding of the current state of DEI in education, identify promising practices, and help to fuel action.
-We use data as a lever for achieving these goals, because we know that without more robust DEI data, we are less likely to act responsively, hold one another accountable, and ultimately, foster more sustained mission effectiveness.
+Padamsee and Crowe use data as a lever for achieving these goals, because without more robust DEI data, they assert that organizations across the education sector are less likely to act responsively, hold one another accountable, and ultimately, foster more sustained mission effectiveness.

 How does this project differ from other DEI studies?

-The unique power of this project comes from our ability to draw connections among these data.
+The power of this project comes from the ability to draw connections among these data.

-To generate these insights, we conducted surveys at over 200 education organizations and received over 5,000 staff responses.
+To generate these insights, the authors and funders, along with an advisory committee of 29 field experts and a project team from Bellwether’s Talent Advising practice, designed and conducted surveys at over 200 education organizations and received over 5,000 staff responses.

 Why does data matter?